-Ruchir Sharma, in his debut book ‘Breakout Nations‘, examined the scrambling pursuit of emerging economies vying to break out into the big league.
-In his latest book ‘The Rise and Fall of Nations’, he shares his acumen and experiences with the readers to tell the good economic prospects from the ugly ducklings of the world.
-Sharma makes important calls on the fate of several economies, both emerging and advanced, backed with usual meticulous research.
+Ruchir Sharma in his debut book ‘Breakout Nations‘ examined the scrambling pursuit of emerging economies vying to break out into the big league.
+In his latest book ‘The Rise and Fall of Nations’, he applies his acumen to tell the good economic prospects from the ugly ducklings of the world.

 The ten telltale ground rules, distilled from Sharma’s twenty-five years of experience on the road, present a practical approach to distinguish the economies that are about to boom from those that are about to fizzle out.
 While some of these rules have been widely reported in the media and accepted to an extent, it’s Ruchir Sharma’s deep dive into hitherto obscure facts and actionable insights, that set this book apart.

-I found Sharma’s unequivocal approach, that black-and-white bluntness praiseworthy.
+I found Sharma’s black-and-white bluntness praiseworthy.
 He pans the ‘Make in India’ initiative of Indian PM Narendra Modi for having leapt over a necessary step in the development.
-Instead of working towards the expansion of basic export items such as toys, clothes, gems and jewelry, etc., – sectors that could become an employment magnet for a vast majority of population – ‘Make in India’ initiative seems to have gone off track with the government more keen on making a pitch to advanced industries such as aerospace, defense and robotics.
-Author’s advice: Factories first.
+‘Make in India’ initiative seems to have gone off track with the government more keen on making a pitch to advanced industries such as aerospace, defence and robotics instead of working towards the expansion of basic export items such as toys, clothes, gems and jewellery, etc. These sectors could become an employment magnet for a vast majority of the population.

 Where a country invests during the boom to a large extent determines where she ends up during the crisis.
 The commodity-driven booms, implies the author, could fool the administrators into a false sense of permanence.